briangshea/tkinterplaceholder/README.md

-# tkinterplaceholder
+# TkInterPlaceHolder
-Themed TK Widgets with placeholder text
+A small set of themed tk widgets that implemnt placeholder text